idevsengar/WHO-COVID-19-GLOBAL-DATA/README.md

 The **COVID-19 Dashboard** is a comprehensive and interactive visualization tool created using Power BI.
 The dashboard provides insights into the global impact of the COVID-19 pandemic through various visualizations, including trends over time, regional data, weekly moving averages, and country-specific case counts.

+## Key Insight:

+a.
+Covid cases and deaths were increasing till 2021.
+From 2022 onwards,
+b.
+Covid was at its peak in 2021.
+c.
+From 2022 onwards intensity of covid started reducing.
+d.
+USA, India and Brazil were affected by covid the most.
+e.
+USA in AMRO region was affected the most by COVID.

 ## Features

 1. **Time-Series Analysis:**